List of VK-designated tanks

-Designation

-The designation layout was VK XX.XX (X).
-For example, the VK 30.01 (H)—VK meaning Volketten, 30 for weight, 30 tons, and (H) denotes a manufacturer.
-In this case the "H" means "Henschel."
+The designation format was VK XX.XX (X).
+For example, in VK 30.01 (H) VK meaning Volketten, 30 for weight of 30 tonnes, and (H) denoting the manufacturer Henschel.

-Some designation layouts were different, like the VK XX or VK XXX (also called as Vs.Kfz.
+Some designation layouts were different, like the VK XX or VK XXX (also called Vs.Kfz.
 XX or Vs.Kfz.
 XXX).
-For example, the VK 31 (or Vs.Kfz.
-31)—VK meaning Volketten (Vs. Kfz. meaning Versuchskampffahrzeug), and number "31" denotes its development years.
+For example, the Leichttraktor known as VK 31 (or Vs.Kfz.
+31) with VK meaning Volketten (Vs. Kfz. meaning Versuchskampffahrzeug), and number "31" denoting the year of development.